-High throughput scanning technologies have matured and digital slide scanners allowing whole slide imaging (WSI) have become more widely deployed in clinical and research labs.
-Digital Pathology (DP) is increasingly becoming a mainstream tool in the practice of pathology and is being approved for use in primary diagnosis, with more digital slides being created routinely year on year, with numerous solutions now clinically approved for acquisition and management of WSIs.
+High throughput scanning technologies have matured, and digital slide scanners allowing whole slide imaging (WSI) have become more widely deployed in clinical and research labs.
+Digital Pathology (DP) is increasingly becoming a mainstream tool in the practice of pathology.
+It is in the process of being approved for use in primary diagnosis, with more digital slides being created routinely year after year, with numerous solutions now clinically approved for the acquisition and management of WSIs.

-While the benefits of digital pathology workflow efficiencies are quantifiable, the digitization of glass slides also opens up the opportunity to apply computational pathology and AI technologies to interpret the pathology information within the resulting high resolution digital images.
+While the benefits of digital pathology workflow efficiencies are quantifiable, the digitisation of glass slides also opens up the opportunity to apply computational pathology and AI technologies to interpret the pathology information within the resulting high-resolution digital images.

-Understandably the concentration has been in developing Artificial Intelligence (AI)-assisted technologies for diagnostics purposes, as this potentially provides the greatest immediate benefit to clinicians and impact on patient care.
-However, the use of AI-enabled pathology in a research context also promises benefits, particularly in terms of automation and quantification, and reproducibility of results.
+Understandably the concentration has been on developing Artificial Intelligence (AI)-assisted technologies for diagnostics purposes.
+This potentially provides the most significant immediate benefit to clinicians and impacts patient care.
+However, using AI-enabled pathology in a research context also promises benefits, particularly in terms of automation and quantification and reproducibility of results.

-AI is currently being successfully used for a number of tasks in computational pathology, and applications based on AI have been validated for the purposes of assisting clinicians in a number of fundamental use cases.
+AI is currently being successfully used for a number of tasks in computational pathology, and applications based on AI have been validated to assist clinicians in a number of fundamental use cases.

-There are a number of well-established approaches for quantification and scoring of pathology images, in research and for clinical use.
+There are a number of well-established approaches for quantification and scoring of pathology images in research and clinical use.
 These mainly apply to the quantification of staining in Immuno-HistoChemical (IHC) images using computer algorithms for image analysis.

-The use of AI-based biomarker quantification in pathology images is now well-established and widely-used in tissue-based research.
-There are multiple commercial and open-source tools which can be used by researchers to replace or augment pathologist scores.
+The use of AI-based biomarker quantification in pathology images is now well-established and widely used in tissue-based research.
+There are multiple commercial and open-source tools that can be used by researchers to replace or augment pathologist scores.